Kencko chugs down $3.4M to help you get more fruit and vegetables in your diet – TechCrunch

 Kencko, a company that wants to help people eat more fruit and vegetables in their daily life, is entering feast mode after it announced a $3.4 million seed round for growth and product development.

-We profiled the company last year, but — for those who missed it — Kencko develops plant-based products that help people eat healthy without having to suffer the pain of horrible tasting food or other extreme eating.
+We profiled the company last year, but — for those who missed it — Kencko develops plant-based products that help people eat healthily without having to suffer the pain of horrible-tasting food or other extreme eating.
 That’s to say that its fruit drinks, the company’s first product, include the pulp and vitamins absent in pressed juice but come in a convenient sachet that has been flash-frozen and slow-dried to retain all the goodness.
 The company says that each packet, which is 20g and mixes with water, contains two of the five-a-day recommendation for fruit and vegetable servings.

-Right now, Kencko — which means health in Japanese — is selling the fruit drink with six different flavor options.
+Right now, Kencko — which means health in Japanese — is selling the fruit drink with six flavor options.
 Founder and CEO Tomás Froes said the plan is to add as many as half a dozen new options before this year is out.
 Also coming are two new products that, like the drinks, are made from 100% organic fruits and vegetables to, again, make it easy and tasty to eat healthily.

 Beyond products, Kencko is also using the new capital to develop its direct-to-consumer strategy.
-A big focus of that is its mobile app which is currently in beta with early customers but will get a full launch this year, according to Froes.
+A big focus of that is its mobile app, which is currently in beta with early customers but will get a full launch this year, according to Froes.

 Kencko products are sold in units but also as a subscription, and that bundle will include a personal nutritionist — from Kencko’s in-house team — who will use data collected in the app to help customers personalize their diet and approach to health.
-Further down the line, that may include face-to-face appointments in parts of the U.S. and remote-based sessions, added Froes — who runs the 25-person company with co-founder and CBD Ricardo Vice Santos.
+Further down the line, that may include face-to-face appointments in parts of the U.S. and remote-based sessions, added Froes — who runs the 25-person company with co-founder and CBO Ricardo Vice Santos.

-Kencko is focused on the U.S. and Canada but it is available worldwide.
+Kencko is focused on the U.S. and Canada but is available worldwide.
 Customers can buy the fruit drink through a $16 three-day-trial pack, or more committed packages of 20 and 60 sachets, which cost $60 and $150, respectively.

 Froes became a vegan after being diagnosed with acute gastritis.
 He was inspired to start the company in 2017 after a 90% fruit and vegetable diet cleared the condition without medicine — a doctor had previously told him that he would need to be treated with a cocktail of pills for the rest of his life.